Tea drinkers, rejoice in glorious tea!

 Health benefits of tea

-More than just an afternoon pick me up or the centerpiece of cultural routines, tea consumption can also bring a whole host of health benefits.
+More than just an afternoon pick-me-up or the centerpiece of cultural routines, tea consumption can also bring a whole host of health benefits.
 Whether your brew of choice is traditional black tea or if you prefer to sip green tea or go for a herbal tisane, just a cup or two per day can deliver so much goodness to your body.
 Tea comes loaded with antioxidants and compounds like polyphenols and catechins that can fend off free radicals and reduce the risks of chronic diseases.
 Many tea leaves also come stuffed full of vitamins and minerals along with anti-inflammatory properties and immune system boosters.
 Here are just some areas where tea can lend a healing hand.

 There has been some research into tea and diabetes and the results have shown that certain kinds of tea can help to keep blood sugar under control.
 As blood sugar can be a contributing factor to type 2 diabetes it stands to reason that drinking tea can do more good than harm.

 Keep your ticker healthy by sipping a cup of tea.
-Thanks to black teas impact on lowering cholesterol levels and helping with weight loss, this means that tea has every chance at keeping cardiovascular disease at bay.
+Thanks to black tea's impact on lowering cholesterol levels and helping with weight loss, this means that tea has every chance at keeping cardiovascular disease at bay.

 For those looking for small ways to fight unwanted obesity, tea can contribute to the answer.
 Often low in calories and handy at stimulating metabolism, the mix of caffeine and catechins can also contribute to weight loss.

-More research needs to be done when it comes to tea and cancer prevention claims but studies have shown that the certain teas contain antioxidants that are good at fighting free radicals and reducing the risk of certain cancer types.
+More research needs to be done when it comes to tea and cancer prevention claims but studies have shown that certain teas contain antioxidants that are good at fighting free radicals and reducing the risk of certain cancer types.

 The OG of all teas, black tea comes with the highest caffeine content but that doesn’t take away from its health benefits thanks to a whole of antioxidants called flavonoids.
 Black tea is made with the fermented leaves of the Camellia Sinensis plant and along with being a drink in its own right, it also forms the base for many other teas like chai.

 Green tea is one of the healthiest teas you can sip thanks to its super high levels of EGCG.
-Made from the steamed leaves of the tea plant, green tea doesn’t undergo oxidation which brings a delicate taste, gentle color, and glut of goodness.
-Green tea extract is so awesome for your body it is even considered to be part of the superfood group and is commonly used in health and beauty products too.
+Made from the steamed leaves of the tea plant, green tea doesn’t undergo oxidation which brings a delicate taste, gentle color, and a glut of goodness.
+Green tea extract is so awesome for your body that it is even considered to be part of the superfood group and is commonly used in health and beauty products too.

 Say ooh to oolong tea.
 This ancient healing tea is partially fermented and said to be the wine of the tea world thanks to its careful harvesting methods and its changing tasting notes.
 They even have festivals for this tea!
 Oolong tea has been the center of many animal studies as scientists work out how this tea helps us thanks to its antioxidant qualities and other health benefits.